mel-haya/hideShortsDescription/README.md

    - Click "Select Folder" or "Open"

 5. **Verify Installation**
-   - The extension should appear in your extensions list as "YouTube Shorts Control"
+   - The extension should appear in your extensions list as "ShortsTools"
    - Pin it to your toolbar by clicking the puzzle piece icon in Chrome and clicking the pin next to the extension name

 ## Usage